2025 FK Haugesund season

 The 2025 season is the 31st season in the history of FK Haugesund and their 15th consecutive season in the top flight of Norwegian football.
 The club compete in the Eliteserien and the Norwegian Football Cup.

 On the 5 October the club was relegated back to the Norwegian First Division.

+After one third of the season, the club had collected only 1 point, which was the worst sum in Eliteserien's history.
+2 points after half the games was also the worst, as was the final score of 9 points, being 2 points shy of the previous "record" from 2020.